utkarshcmu/grafana.org/content/blog/2017-03-24-kubernetes-app.md

 ## Community

 The Kubernetes App and its components are all open source.
-We built it for our needs and it is great to be able to share it with the community.
-We struggled initially with monitoring Kubernetes so we think that the app and its components should be of value to other companies in the same situation.
+The App only has support for Graphite but all the collectors are data source agnostic and easy to plug in to any time series database.
+We wrote a [Kubestate Snap collector](https://github.com/grafana/snap-plugin-collector-kubestate) to collect metrics from the Kubernetes API to be able to monitor at the cluster level.
+It is inspired by the Prometheus kube-state-collector which together with the Kubestate collector are the only collectors for Kubernetes cluster level metrics.
+We are looking forward to the community contributing both code and ideas to make monitoring Kubernetes better.

-The App only has support for Graphite but all the collectors are data source agnostic.
-We wrote a Kubestate Snap collector to collect metrics from the Kubernetes API to be able to monitor at the cluster level.
-We are looking forward to the community contributing both code and ideas.
-The Kubernetes App is the first step but there is more to come!
+We are building Grafana Cloud on the Kubernetes platform.
+The Grafana Kubernetes App helps us to fix problems before our customers notice.

 ## Links